Home Mac Mac Processor history: How Apple transformed computing

 Regarding graphics, it supports a 30- or 38-core GPU to give you the most detailed output.
 While the GPU support is better than M1 Max, the 16-core neural engine remains the same for both variants.
 In addition, Apple introduced the chip in 3 RAM variants- 32 GB, 64 GB, and 96 GB.

 Moreover, Apple asserted that the M2 Max was 30% better than the M1 version when using color grading in DaVinci Resolve.
-Also, it offers 400 GB of memory bandwidth, ensuring quick processing.
+It also offers 400 GB of memory bandwidth, ensuring quick processing.

 M2 Ultra (June 2023)